Cefazolin: Pregnancy

 Cefazolin is pregnancy category B, indicating general safety for use in pregnancy.
 Caution should be used in breastfeeding as a small amount of cefazolin enters the breast milk.
 Cefazolin can be used prophylactically against perinatal Group B streptococcal infection (GBS).
 Although penicillin and ampicillin are the standard of care for GBS prophylaxis, penicillin-allergic women with no history of anaphylaxis can be given cefazolin instead.
 These patients should be closely monitored as there is a small chance of an allergic reaction due to the similar structure of the antibiotics.

 Newborns

 There has been no established safety and effectiveness for use in premature infants and neonates.

 Elderly

 No overall differences in safety or effectiveness were observed in clinical trials comparing elderly and younger subjects, however the trials could not eliminate the possibility that some older individuals may have a higher level of sensitivity.

 Additional considerations

 People with kidney disease and those on hemodialysis may need the dose adjusted.
 Cefazolin levels are not significantly affected by liver disease.

 As with other antibiotics, cefazolin may interact with other medications being taken.
-Some important drugs that may interact with cefazolin such as probenecid.
+There are some important drugs that may interact with cefazolin such as probenecid.